Vishnu Sadashiv Kokje

-Vishnu Sadashiv Kokje (born 6 September 1939) is an Indian jurist, who served as the Governor of Himachal Pradesh from 08 May 2003 to 19 July 2008 and International President of Vishva Hindu Parishad.
+Vishnu Sadashiv Kokje (born 6 September 1939) is a retired Indian judge, who served as the Governor of Himachal Pradesh from 8 May 2003 to 19 July 2008 and International President of Vishva Hindu Parishad.

 Life and career

 Kokje was born in Madhya Pradesh on 6 September 1939.
 He started practising law in 1964 after completing his LLB from Indore.
 He was appointed a judge of Madhya Pradesh High Court on 28 July 1990.
 He served as acting Chief Justice of Rajasthan High Court for 11 months in 2001 and was designated as senior advocate of the Supreme Court of India in September 2002.